hauke96/wiki2book/README.md

 **Notice:** Currently only the German Wikipedia is supported.
 However, you can specify `en` as `wikipedia-domain` to download articles from the English Wikipedia.
 But because a lot of German template-strings are removed while parsing, the English strings remain and result in unwanted stuff in the eBook.

+### Configuration

+Next to the project file, the application reads technical, project-independent and basic configurations from a JSON file (e.g. the templates to ignore), which can be specified with `--config / -c`.
+See [configs/de.json](configs/de.json) for an example and [src/config/config.go](src/config/config.go) for all technical details on each possible value including their defaults.

 ### Pandoc version 2 and 3